ArnavSharma2908/Clock-using-CircularLL_and_AIAssistant/README.md

 # Clock-Using-Circular-Linked_List
-### This Project is showcasing CLock and Time Ticking by leveraging the concept of Linked List in the form of Circles commonly known as Circular Linked List.
-This Project is using turtle library to display clock and using Concepts of Object Oriented Programming Skills (OOPS) seamlessly to create both Nodes for Circular LinkedList and Clock Itself.
+### This project showcases a clock and time ticking by leveraging the concept of a linked list in the form of circles, commonly known as a circular linked list.
+This project uses the Turtle library to display the clock and seamlessly applies object-oriented programming (OOP) principles to create both nodes for the circular linked list and the clock itself.

-##### TechStack: Main.py runs the main function of 'Clock_Drawing_by_Turtle.py' whose function is to Display clock based on parameters recieved.
-Paramters of time are being recived from Linked_Lists_Time_Generator.py in which create_CLL() function creates a time object (Circular Linked Lists) with customized start as per parameter and tick() function ticks the clock.
+##### Tech Stack: `Main.py` runs the main function of `Clock_Drawing_by_Turtle.py`, which is responsible for displaying the clock based on parameters received.
+Parameters of time are received from `Linked_Lists_Time_Generator.py`, in which the `create_CLL()` function creates a time object (circular linked lists) with a customized start as per the parameter, and the `tick()` function ticks the clock.

 ## Table of Contents